Primary frequency regulation in power grids with on-off loads: chattering, limit cycles and convergence to optimality: Network model

 \section{Network model}

 We describe the power network model by a connected graph $(N,E)$ where $N = \{1,2,\dots,|N|\}$ is the set of buses and $E \subseteq N \times N$ the set of transmission lines connecting the buses.
 Furthermore, we use $(i,j)$ to denote the link connecting buses $i$ and $j$ and assume that the graph $(N,E)$ is directed with an arbitrary orientation, so that if $(i,j) \in E$ then $(j,i) \notin E$.
-For each $j \in N$, we use $i:i\rightarrow j$ and $k:j\rightarrow k$ to denote the sets of buses that are predecessors and successors of bus $j$ respectively.
+For each $j \in N$, we use \ak{$N^i_j$ and $N^o_j$} to denote the sets of buses that are predecessors and successors of bus $j$ respectively.
 It is important to note that the form of the dynamics in~\eqref{sys1}--\eqref{sys2} below is unaltered by any change in the graph ordering, and all of our results are independent of the choice of direction.
-The following assumptions are made for the network: 1) Bus voltage magnitudes are $|V_j| = 1$ p.u. for all $j \in N$.
-2) Lines $(i,j) \in E$ are lossless and characterized by their susceptances $B_{ij} = B_{ji} > 0$.
-3) Reactive power flows do not affect bus voltage phase angles and frequencies.
+The following assumptions are made for the network: \begin{enumerate}[label = \arabic*)] \item Bus voltage magnitudes are $|V_j| = 1$ \ak{per unit} for all $j \in N$. \item Lines $(i,j) \in E$ are lossless and characterized by their susceptances $B_{ij} = B_{ji} > 0$. \item Reactive power flows do not affect bus voltage phase angles and frequencies. \item Relative phase angles are sufficiently small such that the approximation $\sin \eta_{ij} = \eta_{ij}$ is valid. \end{enumerate}